 Seize the opportunity to make the most of your estate plan while the current laws are still in place.

-- The current tax law serves as a good reminder to review your estate plan to be sure that it is consistent with your current goals and is flexible to promote tax efficiency under today’s tax laws.
+- Today’s tax law environment serves as a good reminder to review your estate plan to be sure that it is consistent with your current goals and is flexible to promote tax efficiency.

 This article is for informational purposes only and is not intended as an offer or solicitation for the sale of any financial product or service.
 It is not designed or intended to provide financial, tax, legal, investment, accounting, or other professional advice since such advice always requires consideration of individual circumstances.
 If professional advice is needed, the services of a professional advisor should be sought.